Fastcode/VisualMesh/readme/inference.md

 You can use this engine to run on a wide variety of CPU and GPU hardware and it is high performance.

 ### Vulkan Engine (incomplete)
-The vulkan engine is based on the Vulkan GPU api.
+The vulkan engine is based on the Vulkan GPU API.
 It is not yet complete and will occasionally cause your entire computer to freeze up and become unresponsive.
 Use at your own risk.

 ### Future Engines
 In the future there are plans to implement a TensorRT engine and a CUDA engine.
-Pull request welcome!
+Pull requests are welcome!

 ## Multithreading
 **The engine instances are not thread safe!**